 Low-light performance is defined as the lowest light level that a camera can capture an image while still retaining acceptable image quality.
 Cameras with small sensors such as mobile phones often encounter problems with low-light performance.
 Measuring low-light performance has, in the past, generally seen inconsistent or illogical test procedures (e.g., the sensitivity of 0 lux).
 In 2018, however, ISO standard 19093 was published to outline measurement methods and specifications for testing and analyzing low-light performance.1 Low-light testing has now become a critical aspect of overall camera quality evaluation.

-Before the standard was published in 2018, there were almost no universal test methods and the ones that did exist did not provide accurate evaluations.
+Before the standard was published in 2018, there were almost no universal test methods, and the ones that did exist did not provide accurate evaluations.
 The test method described in the standard uses a multipurpose test chart.

 The image quality factors that are determined are:

-- Exposure time to make sure that the image does not get blurry due to human handshake.
+- Exposure time to make sure that the image does not get blurry due to a human handshake.

 - Texture (low contrast fine detail) can be lost due to noise reduction applied to an image at high amplification levels.

 - Noise can occur due to high amplification levels.

 - Chroma decrease might be visible due to noise reduction in color channels only.

 Table 1 below shows an example of the results obtained from a low-light performance measurement.
 This camera's low light performance is 3 lux, which is the last level where all values are green (above the thresholds).

 These thresholds are merely examples as ISO 19093 does not define a single set of thresholds.
 It only describes the procedure, and users can set their thresholds depending on the camera's application.
 There are currently a few groups that have defined a set of thresholds for cameras for specific applications.
 For example, the VCX group for cellphone analysis is working on a set that they wish to establish for evaluating the low-light capabilities of a cell phone.